 If you’re not sure you’re ready, talk to an adviser.

-The study materials, study guide, activities, assignments, forums, online tutorial rooms and other resources are all provided on a dedicated website.
-Where possible, the materials are also available in other formats including PDF, EPUB, interactive ebook (EPUB3), Kindle ebook and Microsoft Word, should you wish to study on mobile devices.
-Note: The purchase of ‘print-on-demand’ texts will not be an option for this module.
+Where possible, the materials are also available in other formats including pdf and Microsoft Word.
+The purchase of 'print-on-demand' texts will not be an option for this module.

 You will need

 A digital camera is recommended to record images of your work.
 You may use the camera on a smartphone instead (or, in some instances, a scanner), but whatever you use, you should be confident in producing digital versions of your work.
 You may need to draw diagrams or graphs and then use either a scanner or a digital camera to produce files of these diagrams for inclusion in your assessments.